netdata/netdata/libnetdata/gorilla/README.md

 When a gorilla page is full, ie. it contains 1024 slots/values, we serialize the linked-list of gorilla buffers directly to disk.
-During deserialization, eg. when performing a DBEngine query, the Gorilla page is loaded from disk and it's linked-list entries are patched to point to the new memory allocated for serving the query results.
+During deserialization, eg. when performing a DBEngine query, the Gorilla page is loaded from the disk and its linked-list entries are patched to point to the new memory allocated for serving the query results.

 Overall, on a real-agent the Gorilla compression scheme reduces memory